Denmark: Geography

 The metropolitan part occupies a total area of 42,943.9 km2.
-The area of inland water is 43 km2.
+The area of inland water is 600 km2.
 The size of the land area cannot be stated exactly since the ocean constantly erodes and adds material to the coastline, and because of human land reclamation projects (to counter erosion).
-Post-glacial rebound raises the land by a bit less than 1 cm per year in the north and east, extending the coast.
+Post-glacial rebound raises the land by a bit less than 1 cm a year in the north and east, extending the coast.
 A circle enclosing the same area as Denmark would be 234 km in diameter with a circumference of 736 km (land area only: 232.33 km and 730 km respectively).
+The land area is the size of the Upper Peninsula of Michigan.
 It shares a border of 68 km with Germany to the south and is otherwise surrounded by 8,750 km of tidal shoreline (including small bays and inlets).
 No location in Denmark is farther from the coast than 52 km.
 On the south-west coast of Jutland, the tide is between 1 and 2 m, and the tideline moves outward and inward on a 10 km stretch.
 Denmark's territorial waters total 105,000 km2.

 Denmark's northernmost point is Skagen point (the north beach of the Skaw) at 57° 45' 7" northern latitude; the southernmost is Gedser point (the southern tip of Falster) at 54° 33' 35" northern latitude; the westernmost point is Blåvandshuk at 8° 4' 22" eastern longitude; and the easternmost point is Østerskær at 15° 11' 55" eastern longitude.
 This is in the small Ertholmene archipelago 18 km north-east of Bornholm.
 The distance from east to west is 452 km, from north to south 368 km.